 In July, 2001, Dr. Carl Nelson died and Dean Frank Coleman was appointed interim president until July 2002, when he was named the sixth president of Texarkana College.
 Dr. Alan Rasco was appointed by the College Board of Trustees in February, 2009, to serve as the College’s seventh president.
 Dr. Rasco resigned in 2011 and James Henry Russell, CPA, was appointed president in June 2011.

 In November 2012, Texarkana College held a successful annexation election to expand the college district to include the balance of Bowie County.
 Residents now receive in-district tuition and fees, expanded programs and services close to home, and eligibility to vote in elections of the Texarkana College governing Board of Trustees.
 In addition, Bowie county residents now have representation for designated place positions on the Board of Trustees.

 In 2014, due to legislative action and approval for restructuring, the TC Board of Trustees was reduced from nine members to seven members.
-Trustee members set institutional policies and delegate administration to the college President.
+Trustee members set institutional policies and delegate administration to the college.

-Texarkana College is dedicated to providing academic and vocational leadership to the intellectual, cultural, social, and economic life of the northeast Texas region.
+Texarkana College is dedicated to providing academic and workforce training and vocational leadership to the intellectual, cultural, social, and economic life of the northeast Texas region.